grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 She nodded.

-"This shipment is from Trinity.
+"This shipment is from Miss Mai.
 Sign here."
 He held out a pen and handed her a clipboard he was carrying that had a long sheet of tiny type printed on it with a signature blank at the end.

 Percy took the pen and scrawled her illegible name into the blank.